Student engagement on cue!

 Stage It: Making Shakespeare Come Alive in Schools

-Published by an international leader in teaching and learning titles, this step-by-step guide and its downloadable Support Material are designed for busy teachers of students ages 9 - 12 with and without drama experience to engage every student in the classroom in doing a school play of varying lengths.
+Published by an international leader in teaching and learning titles, this step-by-step guide and its downloadable Support Material are designed for busy teachers of students ages 9 - 12 with and without drama experience to engage primary / elementary and middle school students in a school play of varying lengths.
+The approach has been shown to be effective even for students who struggle in the classroom.

 “Something is rotten in the state of Denmark" but not for long!
 Hamlet will soon set things right.
 That is, if he doesn't spend too much time talking to the ghost of his murdered father.
 Some of the most famous quotations in the English language appear in Hamlet and they give students a lot to think about.
 “Brevity is the soul of wit,” “To be or not to be,” and “Though this be madness; yet there is method in’t” are just a few.